Ubaidul Haq: Khatib of Baitul Mukarram

-Anti- terror agitation
+Anti-terror agitation

 At a conference on 1 April 2005, organised in Paltan Maidan, Dhaka by the Jamiat-e-Ulema-e-Islam he along with the leading ulema of India, Pakistan and Bangladesh declared a fatwa denouncing terrorism.

 Later that year, after a series of bombings in Bangladesh he led thousands of worshipers and political activists in a prayer and massive demonstration denouncing terrorism.
 He remarked that those who were killing people with bombs, were the enemies of Islam and people as well.

 Views

 In 1994, he expressed concern over the growing support for the unfair practices of Christian proselytizers by non-governmental organisations and the sympathy for them by Bangladeshi left-wing political parties.

-On March 21, 2003, he led a large anti-war rally in protest of the invasion of Iraq with Fazlul Haque Amini, where he remarked that:
+On 21 March 2003, he led a large anti-war rally in protest of the invasion of Iraq with Fazlul Haque Amini, where he remarked that:

 The US will occupy all the oil-rich Middle East and Muslim countries, including Saudi Arabia and Kuwait, gradually.In 2005, following the series of bombings by the banned outfit Jama'atul Mujahideen Bangladesh (JMB) while leading the protest denouncing terrorism he remarked:

 Islam prohibits suicide bombings.
 These bombers are enemies of Islam.
 It is a duty for all Muslims to stand up against those who are killing people in the name of Islam.

+Death and succession

+He died in the month of Ramadan on October 6, 2007.
+President Iajuddin Ahmed, Finance Minister Saifur Rahman, Iranian President Akbar Hashemi Rafsanjani, Taqi Usmani, Abdur Rauf, Qazi Din Muhammad, Shah Ahmad Shafi, and others mourned his death.
+His funeral prayers were held at the Jatiya Idgah under the imamate of his son, Ataul Haque.
+President, Chief Adviser to Caretaker Government Fakhruddin Ahmed, along with Adviser on Information and Religion, Army Chief Moin Uddin Ahmed, Former President Hussain Muhammad Ershad, Matiur Rahman Nizami, Azizul Haque, Fazlul Haque Amini, Syed Rezaul Karim, and others participated in his funeral.
+He was buried at Azimpur Cemetery.

+In 2014, an MPhil dissertation by Syed Rezwan Ahmed on his life work was published.
+In 2007, a commemorative issue of the weekly Muslim Jahan was published in his memory.
+In 2008, the Khatibe Millat Memorial was published by the Allama Khatib Commemoration Implementation Committee from Zakiganj, Sylhet.